SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 +-------+-------+-----------+------------------------------+----------+----------+

-Note that if you want to model things like for instance a CPU stage which can block and flush stuff, take a look a the CtrlConnector, as it provides the API to do such things.
+Note that if you want to model things like for instance a CPU stage which can block and flush stuff, take a look a the CtrlLink, as it provides the API to do such things.

-You can access signals referenced by a SignalKey via:
+You can access signals referenced by a Payload via:

 .. list-table::
    :header-rows: 1